 Patients had a mean age of 66 years and 54% were men.
 About one third of the patients had CAD or CHF.
 More than half of the patients were non-smokers.
 All patients had diabetes mellitus and underwent HD treatment; the mean duration of diabetes was 18 years and dialysis vintage 8 months.
 Patients with ESA resistance had a significantly higher incidence of CVE by 33% as compared to non-resistant patients during the median follow-up of 4 years (HR 1.33, 95% CI 1.06-1.67, p = 0.013).
 Mortality was even significantly increased by 44% and highest with a 77% increase in the first year of follow-up (HR 1.77, 95% CI 1.23-2.54, p = 0.002).

-Predictors of ESA resistance
+Predictors of ESA resistance from clinical parameters

 In the next step, we investigated routinely used laboratory variables.
 The univariate analyses revealed that lower iron saturation, ferritin, albumin, LDL cholesterol and urea concentrations, as well as higher potassium, glucose and alkaline phosphatase concentrations were associated with ESA resistance (Table 2).
 Again, these parameters were selected for inclusion in the multivariate model.
 After the application of backward selection procedures, albumin, urea, iron saturation, potassium and creatinine remained the strongest laboratory parameters to predict ESA resistance (Table 3).
 Concentrations of calcium, phosphate, HbA1c, total and HDL-cholesterol, triglycerides, and platelet count did not associate with ESA resistance in the present analyses.